bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Murch: 00:18:24

-So for example, if you have an OP_RETURN output or an OP_TRUE output, you could now have a transaction that is 65 bytes, but you’d actually have to stuff it with a few more bytes of…
+So for example, if you have an `OP_RETURN` output or an `OP_TRUE` output, you could now have a transaction that is 65 bytes, but you’d actually have to stuff it with a few more bytes of…

 Greg: 00:18:35

-You’ll stuff OP_RETURN with four bytes or something like that.
+You’ll stuff `OP_RETURN` with four bytes or something like that.
 Which is still a pretty good improvement.
 And it’s also just easier to read the code.
 It’s not as easy as disallowing 64 only, but that’s a quibbling for me, I guess.

 Jonas: 00:18:52

-Let’s get back to the main thread, which is our march towards L2.
+Let’s get back to the main thread, which is our march towards Eltoo.
 So the next…

 Murch: 00:18:58

-L1 symmetry.
+LN-Symmetry.

 Jonas: 00:19:00

 Oh, sorry.
-L1 symmetry.
+LN-Symmetry.
-Is L2 truly dead as a term?
+Is Eltoo truly dead as a term?

 Greg: 00:19:04